baltameme/CaptureWebViewDemo/android/CaptureStandardRegistrationFlow/README.md

 ### Overview

-The [Janrain User Registration Widget](http://developers.janrain.com/documentation/widgets/user-registration-widget/) normally uses popup windows to load social provider’s login screens when used in a browser.
+The [Janrain User Registration Widget](http://developers.janrain.com/documentation/widgets/user-registration-widget/) normally uses popup windows to load social provider's login screens when used in a browser.
 However, popups do not work well on mobile devices.
-Instead, the Widget is configured to redirect to the social provider’s login screen, then on to the Capture UI server, and finally back to the original page.
+Instead, the Widget is configured to redirect to the social provider's login screen, then on to the Capture UI server, and finally back to the original page.

 For detailed information on integrating with [Android](http://www.android.com/), please see the